thethrdrxd/BantayBaha---Mobile-Application/README.md

 ## Project Overview

-**BantayBaha** is a comprehensive flood monitoring and disaster management mobile application designed specifically for the City of Bogo, Cebu, Philippines.
-The application serves as a critical tool for residents to monitor real-time flood conditions, access emergency services, and navigate to safe evacuation centers during flood emergencies.
+BantayBaha is a comprehensive flood monitoring system that integrates mobile and desktop applications with IoT-based sensors.
+The mobile application enables users to register using their mobile number, verify their accounts through a one-time password (OTP), and specify their current location for location-based alerts.
+It provides real-time access to critical environmental data, including water level, water pressure, and rainfall, through an intuitive user interface.
+The IoT sensors continuously capture and transmit data to ensure accurate monitoring, while the desktop application supports administrative oversight and system management.

 ### Project Information
 - **Project Name**: BantayBaha Mobile Application